Updated September 10th, 2022 by Travel the Greek Way

 Stavros Niarchos Foundation is one of the world’s leading private, international philanthropic organizations, making grants to nonprofit organizations in the areas of arts and culture, education, health and sports, and social welfare.

-Every Christmas season, Stavros Niarchos Cultural Center hosts a series of Christmas-themed events for all ages, ice skating lake, ballet shows, classical performances, and most notably a Christmas-themed opera performed by the National Opera.
+Every Christmas season, Stavros Niarchos Cultural Center hosts a series of Christmas-themed events for all ages such as ballet shows, classical performances, and most notably a Christmas-themed opera performed by the National Opera.

 Usually, the atmosphere is like that: a large impressive venue, packed with people ready to party all night, smoking and booze everywhere, and music that sounds a lot like it comes from the Middle East.

-It is an unforgettable experience and there are dozens of nightclubs available for Christmas.
+It is an unforgettable experience and there are dozens of nightclubs in Athens during Christmas.
 Ideally, go with a Greek group of friends who know the bits and pieces of booking.

-Enjoy a Greek Traditional Christmas Meal with a View
+10. Book a Christmas Meal with a View

 Find below a shortlist of some iconic and impressive restaurants in Athens where you can enjoy a Greek traditional Christmas Meal with a superb view.